 Landscape photographers take note: If you’re often working from a tripod, a nylon loop makes it possible to hang the panel wraps from your ball head or tripod legs.
 The square pockets in the wraps are also well-sized for screw-on filters.

 This is a strategy that has always worked well for me.
-When I head out, I just grab the bags that are relevant to my day, and I also make sure I have my photography EDC kit which is the one organizer that comes with me on every shoot, no matter what the subject matter is.
+When I head out, I grab the bags relevant to my day, and I also make sure I have my photography EDC kit, the organizer that comes with me on every shoot, no matter the subject.
+With three available sizes of Shimoda Panel Wrap, you can undoubtedly use these bags to create similar shoot-specific organizers.

 Conclusion

-I’m a happy customer and I now keep one of these in my camera bag at all times.
-My one small criticism is that I think the wraps should be offered in a few different colours, or at least have different coloured straps to aid identification.
-Once they are packed and compressed, it’s hard to tell the difference between a couple of them in your bag, even if they are differently sized models.
-My current solution is to tag the strap of one of them with some coloured gaffer tape.
+I’m a happy customer, and now, I always keep one of these in my camera bag.
+My one minor criticism is that the wraps should be offered in a few different colors or at least have additional colored straps to aid identification.
+Once packed and compressed, it’s hard to tell the difference between a couple of them in your bag, even if they are differently-sized models.
+My current solution is to tag the strap of one of them with some colored gaffer tape.
+If you’re looking for a smarter way to organize photo accessories (what photographer isn’t?), these Panel Wraps should be on your list.

-Where to Buy (and save 10%)
+Where to Buy (+ Save 10%)

 Hi Dan,